The Horton-Strahler number of butterfly trees: Introduction

 where $v_\ell$ and $v_r$ denote the left and right children of $v$ (if they exist).
-The HS of the binary tree $\mathcal{T}$ is the HS of its root.
-(This definition can extend to planar graphs, while alternative HS forms have been studied as well, e.g., see \cite{brandenberger2021horton,addario-berry2024refined}.)
-Equivalently, the HS of $\mathcal{T}_m$ is the height of the largest embedded \emph{perfect binary tree} (a full binary tree with $2^k - 1$ nodes with $k$ levels) contained within $\mathcal{T}_m$.
-It can be computed in $O(m)$ time for a tree with $m$ nodes via a single depth-first traversal, since the value for each node is determined exactly once from its two children.

-In the context of \emph{binary search trees (BSTs)} constructed from key insertions from permutations: \begin{itemize} \item The \emph{maximum} HS for a BST with $m$ nodes is $\lfloor \log_2 (m + 1) \rfloor$, attained by a perfect binary tree with additional leaves appended at most one level below. \item The \emph{minimum} is $0$, achieved by the tree corresponding to the identity permutation. \end{itemize} This highlights the complementary connection between tree height and HS complexity, as each statistic has have reverse maximal/minimal models: the height is minimized by the perfect binary tree and maximized by the identity BST.
-We note additionally that the HS of a BST depends only on its underlying binary tree shape, not on the actual key labels, where $\mathcal T(\pi)$ denotes the BST with insert key labels $\pi \in \operatorname{Sym}(m)$ (the symmetric group on $m$ elements).
-Thus, BSTs may be represented using HS-number labelings rather than the BST insert keys used to generate them (see \Cref{fig: BST HS keys}).
+The HS number of $\mathcal{T}$, written $\hs(\mathcal T)$, is the value at its root.
+Equivalently, $\hs(\mathcal T)$ is the largest integer $k$ such that $\mathcal T$ contains an embedded perfect binary tree of height $k$ (that is, a full binary tree with $2^k-1$ internal nodes).